The longer you dwell on what you’re afraid of, the more fearful you’ll become.

 After strapping you in, the jumpmasters use a crane-like device to hover your body over the river.
 Honestly, I felt like a wrecking ball that had no control over where I’d be smashed into.
 Dangling like a piece of bait on a string, the jumpmasters surprised me by dropping me mid-sentence.
 The cliffhanger scares the living daylights out of you for the first few seconds of the experience, but then consoles you a few minutes of taking in the nice scenery.
 Unlike the bungy jump, you’re reeled back up to the platform and get to freak at the insane height out all over again.
 From my perception, the cliffhanger seems to appeal to the “soft adventure” personality types who picture themselves in an adult version of a whimsical baby swing.
 To this I say, muahahaha!
 You’re in for quite a surprise.
 A 70km/per hour surprise, to be precise.

 With enough epinephrine to make an elephant do a backflip coursing through me, I trekked the trail leading up the Waikato River to Huka Falls.
 Huka Falls is one of New Zealand’s top tourist attractions and truckloads of people unload to watch the rapids squeeze through a narrow passage over volcanic rock.
 Again, it’s a bizarre feeling to bungy jump alone and follow it up with a leisurely walkabout afterward.
+The jump was so fun, it’s inspired me to add bungee jumping in Pokhara, Nepal; Victoria Falls, Zimbabwe; and Queenstown, New Zealand to a list of things I’d love to do.

 Aside from having a place to throw yourself off of a 47 meter platform, Lake Taupo has an active scene of street art, markets, and welcoming coffee shops.
 You can rent a bike to traverse around the lake or even go for water sports activities once the weather heats up.